isomerpages/ogp/_about-us/eng/jason.md

   * Proposed and implemented Datadog for RedeemSG, leading to org-wide implementation

   * Established front-end coding standards for RedeemSG
-quote: To us, family means putting your arms around each other and being there.
+quote: Nothing is better than going home to family and eating good food and relaxing
 linkedinId: ""

 ---